dotsunited/BundleFu/README.markdown

 ## Filters ##

 You can manipulate the bundled css/javascript code with filters.
-Filters are classes which implement the `Du\BundleFu\Filter\Filter` interface.
+Filters are classes which implement the `DotsUnited\BundleFu\Filter\Filter` interface.

 You can add filters like this: